Bankde/pantip_scraper/README.md

 - no poll information and topic with poll might be extracted incorrectly
 - only first 100 comments are gathered (for now, I will update in very near future)
 - no reply to comment yet (sry, I'm working on it)
+- Small problem on reading JSON because of encoding (I suggest using python 3.4 when reading those file, you still need to use python 2.7 to run this program though)

 # Json Structure